KvalitetsIT/monitoring101/03-promql-getting-started/README.md

 2) We clearly state in the title of the graph that it's a visualization of the *hourly* changes in byte usage.

 3) We optionally adjust the interval length to be [1h] or something similar.
-This is completely optional but should generally provide a good compromise an accurate and nice-looking graph.
+This is completely optional but should generally provide an accurate and nice-looking graph.

 Similarly, one could e.g. visualize the per-minute changes by multiplying the output of the deriv function by 60, or one could divide the output of the deriv function by 1,000,000 to get the changes per second measured in MB.